Jan Grijseels

 Johannes "Jan" Antonius Constantius Marie Grijseels (October 6, 1890 – May 10, 1961) was a Dutch track and field athlete, who competed in the 1912 Summer Olympics.
-He was a seventeenfold Dutch champion in all track events running up from 100 to 800 metres.
+He was a seventeenfold Dutch champion in all track events, running up from 100 to 800 metres.

 Grijseels was born in Abcoude-Proosdij and died in Noordwijkerhout.

-In 1912 he was eliminated in the semi-finals of the 200 metres competition.
-In the 100 metres event he was eliminated in the first round.
+In 1912, he was eliminated in the semi-finals of the 200 metres competition.
+He was eliminated in the first round in the 100 metres event.